Irish snowdrops: which snowdrops to grow

 Coosheen, a garden on the edge of Cork city in the south of Ireland, is sheltered from the salty-winds whipping off the Atlantic by a boundary of beech hedging.
 Inspired by visits to the Dublin garden that formerly belonged to the author and horticulturist Helen Dillon, garden owner Hester Forde combines bulbs with perennials, evergreens and grasses.
 Her passion for collecting snowdrops has created a garden that draws you out, even on the coldest of winter days.

 Snowdrop collecting in Ireland derived from naturally occurring hybrids found in gardens around the country.
-Once nurtured and bulked up, the snowdrops were shared among passionate gardeners and it is only recently that many of them have become available commercially.
+Once nurtured and bulked up, the snowdrops were shared among passionate gardeners and it is only recently that many of these snowdrops have become available commercially.
 Cicely Hall, who had a snowdrop named after her, amassed a noted collection that is now maintained by her son Robin at Primrose Hill Garden in Lucan, Co Dublin, while at Altamont Gardens, Co Carlow, Corona North enriched her snowdrop collection with snowdrop hybrids she collected from abandoned demesnes.

 Here are just a few examples of some of these special Irish snowdrop cultivars, grown by Hester Forde at Coosheen.

 Top row, from left to right